tun43p/koala/README.md

 # Koala

-An amazing bug bounty toolkit for Docker.
+An amazing bug bounty toolkit for Docker written in Bash.

 ## Instructions